LSU-UE4/UE5-Level-Design/long-jump/README.md

 ##### `Step 3.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Since each step is 20 units this is `300` units high.
+Add another **Box** bsp and make it `300` units high.
+Line it up perfectly with the stairs.
+Make it narrow so that you have to do a standing jump.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 4.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:
+Lets make a change to the material.
+Lets color code it to warn the person playing it that there is a specific meaning to this area.
+We can use the color green to indicate that the player will be constrained from running in some way.
+Maybe there will be a cut scene and when they get to the top of the stairs that the exit will be blocked and all they can do is a standing jump.

+Now in gray blocking we can't implement all the mechanics of the level as we are just trying to get a sense of the space.
+So we can create materials that indicate **beats** we want.

+We will use a material instance to alter the color of the texture.
+Right click on **M_????** and rename it to `MI_????_ConstrainedMovement`.

 ![alt_text](images/.jpg)